Historical Databases

 4. Iceberg sightings. this database compiles all the recorded iceberg sightings since the late 1800s.

-The National Center for Atmospheric Research (NCAR) describes this as the "go-to source for scientifically sound information and advice on the strengths, limitations, and applications of climate data.
-Experts who construct, evaluate, and compare climate data sets contribute their perspectives and advice on climate data and analysis methods for a broad community of data users."
-Extensive data sets mostly concern the twentieth century, but are great for nonspecialists.
+The National Center for Atmospheric Research (NCAR) has launched a tool for searching and evaluating climate data sets.
+NCAR explains the Climate Data Guide as “the go-to source for scientifically sound information and advice on the strengths, limitations, and applications of climate data.
+Experts who construct, evaluate, and compare climate data sets contribute their perspectives and advice on climate data and analysis methods for a broad community of data users.
+Users may participate by posting comments, questions, and links.”
+For now, there are only a few datasets going back more than a century, so it has limited use for historians.
+However, the searchability and clear evaluations of data make it a valuable tool for non-specialists.

 Old Weather

-With Old Weather, you can help scientists recover Arctic and worldwide weather observations made by United States’ ships since the mid-19th century.
-These transcriptions, freely available online, can then contribute to climate model projections, and will improve our knowledge of past environmental conditions.
+Old Weather links scientists with citizen citizens with the aim of recovering Arctic and worldwide weather observations made by American ships since the mid-19th century.
+Their logs, freely available online, can then contribute to climate model projections, and will improve our knowledge of past environmental conditions.
 They can also be used to track past ship movements and tell the stories of people on board.

 Red Española de Reconstrucción Climática a Partir de Fuentes Documentales

-Red Española de Reconstrucción Climática a Partir de Fuentes Documentales (RECLIDO) features useful databases that reconstruct the climatic history of Spain from the medieval period.
+Red Española de Reconstrucción Climática a Partir de Fuentes Documentales (RECLIDO) includes historical climatology databases and projects covering medieval and early modern Spain.

 The Sound Toll Registers